mihocsaszilard/pokedex-database/README.md

 * The JavaScript code may be manually formatted.
 * The app must use at least one additional complex UI pattern, such as a modal, for details or touch interactions.
-* The app may allow searching for items (e.g., searching for Pokémon).
 * The app must not throw any errors when being used.
 * The app should be deployed to a publicly accessible platform like GitHub Pages (you can review how to do this in Intro to Frontend Development's Exercise 10: Code Quality, Testing, &